eurekasfray/notes/webapp/framework.md

 - At its foundation a framework must fascillitate the communication between the client and server.
 The client and server communicate using the request-response pattern.
 The client requests a piece of data and the server responds with the requested data.
 The role of the framework is to inspect the request and return the appropriate response.

 - How do we allow the programmer to map responses to requests?
-To accomplish this, the framework must allow the developer to specify the request and the response.
+The framework must allow the programmer to specify the request and the response.

+# Architecture (draft)

+- Front controller.
+[TBD]

+- Some web frameworks are building on an MVC architecture.
+MVC allows the programmer to separate business logic from presentation logic.
+[TBD]

+  - The Model plays a role of domain logic.
+  - The View plays the role of presentation logic.
+  - The Controller plays the role being mapped to a request, convert the request into commands for the model or view, and provice a response.
+  - [TBD]

 # Features